Bomjan/Bomjan_is_Boss/classwork/06-projects/calculator/README.md

 ## What You Will Learn

-Topics covered in this module will include:
+- DOM element selection and manipulation
-- Core concepts and fundamentals
+- Event listeners for button clicks
-- Practical examples and code snippets
+- Basic arithmetic operations
-- Best practices and common patterns
+- Displaying results dynamically
-- Hands-on exercises and challenges
+- Input validation

 ## Quick Start